ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 For our final meal together, we spoiled ourselves to the Korean restaurant attached to the hotel.
 We sat around the table and shared our food family-style, without the awkwardness that had characterized our first meal together.

 Back in Anuka's apartment, surrounded once again by the trappings of modern comfort--hot showers, wifi, soft beds--I felt a strange displacement.
-Part of me still wished to be in the Taiga, still riding across boggy terrain, still waking to the sound of reindeer hooves outside an ortz.
+Part of me still wished to be in the Taiga, still riding across boggy terrain, still waking to the sound of reindeer hooves outside an ort.

 I thought about the word "nomad"—how it implies constant movement, no fixed home.
 Yet the nomads we'd met seemed more rooted, more connected to their place in the world than people with permanent addresses, myself included.
 What, then, did home mean to them?
 I couldn't pretend to know.
 I'd only glimpsed fragments.